Nexis is Introduced 1980

 "Phoenix developed a 'clean room' technique that isolated the engineers who had been contaminated by reading the IBM source listings in the IBM Technical Reference Manuals.
 The contaminated engineers wrote specifications for the BIOS APIs and provided the specifications to 'clean' engineers who had not been exposed to IBM BIOS source code.
 Those 'clean' engineers developed code from scratch to mimic the BIOS APIs.
 This technique provided Phoenix with a defensibly non-infringing IBM PC-compatible ROM BIOS.
 Because the programmers who wrote the Phoenix code had never read IBM's reference manuals, nothing they wrote could have been copied from IBM's code, no matter how closely the two matched" (Wikipedia article on Phoenix Technologies, accessed 01-01-2013).

-In Apple Computer, Inc. v.
+In the 1983 decision Apple Computer, Inc. v.
 Franklin Computer Corp., 714 F.2d 1240 (3d Cir.
 1983) an appellate level court in the United States held for the first time that a computer's operating system could be protected by copyright.

 "Franklin Computer Corporation [Burlington, New Jersey] introduced the Franklin Ace 100, a clone of Apple Computer's Apple II, in 1982.
 Apple quickly determined that substantial portions of the Franklin ROM and operating system had been copied directly from Apple's versions, and on May 12, 1982, filed suit in the United States District Court for the Eastern District of Pennsylvania.
 It cited the presence of some of the same embedded strings, such as the name "James Huston" (an Apple programmer), and "Applesoft," on both the Apple and Franklin system disks.